Gavroche11/gre-vocab-trainer/README.md

 ### Common Issues

 **"CSV file not found" error:**
+- Upload your CSV file using the sidebar file uploader
-- Ensure your CSV file is in the correct format
+- Ensure your CSV file has the correct format and required columns
-- Check that all required columns are present
-- Verify file encoding is UTF-8
+- Check that file encoding is UTF-8
+- Try downloading and using the example template

 **Progress not saving:**
 - Check that the `data/` directory can be created